Rural and remote allied health professionals

 Allied Health Rural Generalist Training Positions

 Queensland Health has Allied Health Rural Generalist Training Positions in rural and remote areas across the state.
-These designated early career positions provide a range of benefits including:
+They are a key component of the Allied Health Rural Generalist Pathway.
+These positions provide a range of benefits for early career allied health professionals including:

 - designated training time incorporated into the position;